henrysky/astroNN/docs/source/galaxy10.rst

 .. automodule:: astroNN.datasets.galaxy10

 Galaxy10 DECaLS Dataset
-Galaxy10 DECaLS Dataset
 ==========================

-Welcome!
-Galaxy10 DECaLS is a much improved version of our original `Galaxy10`_.
-The source code is here: https://github.com/henrysky/Galaxy10
 Welcome!
 Galaxy10 DECaLS is a much improved version of our original `Galaxy10`_.
 The source code is here: https://github.com/henrysky/Galaxy10

 The original Galaxy10 dataset was created with Galaxy Zoo (GZ) Data Release 2 where volunteers classify ~270k of SDSS galaxy images where ~22k of those images